-Any Airedale Terrier owner will tell you, exercise is the key to a happy dog and an intact home!
+Any Airedale Terrier owner will tell you, exercise is the key to a happy dog and an undamaged home!
 Lucky for Bailey, I happen to love hiking.
 As much as I thrive on the hustle and bustle of the city, I also crave an escape to the woods for nice long hikes to clear my mind.
 We lived in Chicago for many years, and fortunately most forest preserves and trails in the area are dog-friendly.
 Over the years, we found some of the best dog-friendly hikes in the Chicago area.
-Here are a few of our favorites:

 Located about 90 miles from downtown Chicago, Starved Rock State Park is a series of sandstone canyons and waterfalls along the Illinois River.
 It is a very popular Chicago day trip, so if you are able to hike mid-week, I highly suggest avoiding the weekend crowds.